 - “Investing in bricks,” as the saying goes in Latin America, is a great way to build wealth over time.
 “The economics are compelling,” said Ayestarán.

-Advantages of owing out of state rental property
+Advantages of owning out of state rental property

 Mynd CEO Doug Brien, who owns rental properties in various parts of the country — including near where he lives in the Bay Area — often laments how provincial many investors are when it comes to buying property in the age of remote real estate investing.